-Desired future condition: Development will not detract from, nor overshadow the splendor of surrounding natural and cultural resources, but is integrated in such a way as to enhance visitor experiences and provide essential infrastructure.
+Desired future condition: Development will not detract from, nor overshadow the splendor of surrounding natural and cultural resources, and minimize impact to the viewshed of the Myakka Prairie and the Myakka Wild and Scenic River.
+Development will be integrated in such a way as to enhance visitor experiences and provide essential infrastructure.
 Cover from invasive exotic plants should be less than six percent.